Nancy Weiss Malkiel

-Nancy Joan Weiss Malkiel (born 1944) is an American historian.
+Nancy Joan Weiss Malkiel (née Weiss; born 1944) is an American historian.
 She became the first woman to join Princeton University's Department of History and served as Princeton's Dean of the college for 24 years.
 Weiss Malkiel holds the title of Professor of History Emerita upon her retirement.

 Early life and education

 Weiss Malkiel earned her Bachelor of Arts degree from Smith College where she received a Woodrow Wilson Fellowship to Harvard University for her Master's degree and PhD.

 Career

 While completing her PhD in 1969, Weiss Malkiel became the first woman to join Princeton University's Department of History faculty.
 After four years, she was recommended for tenure in November 1975, becoming the first woman in six years to be put up for a promotion.
 However, after a negative departmental vote she was denied the promotion and as a result, history department chairman Richard D. Challener resigned in protest.
 Following his resignation, the board re-voted on December 1 and moved to promote Weiss Malkiel to a tenured position.
 She was shortly promoted to Full professor in 1982, which she maintained until her retirement.
 As a fully tenured professor, she served as the founding master of Dean Mathey College from 1982 until 1986.